srhthu/ContClause/readme.md

 {
     "title": "the UID of the document",
     "doc_text": "the contract document", # 123
-    "qas": [
-        # a list of question-answer information
+    "qas": [ # a list of question-answer information
         {
             "qa_id": "the UID of the document-question pair question", "is_impossible":  "(`bool`) True if has answers",
             "answers": [
                 # a list of answers
-                {
-                    "text": "answer text",
+                { "text": "answer text",
-                    "start_pos": "position of the start character",
-                    "end_pos": "position of the end character"
+                  "start_pos/end_pos": "position of the start/end character"}
-                }
             ]
         }
     ],